HOW TO JOIN

 Comfortable to sail with a nice high boom and a self draining cockpit and is very easy to sail.
 Furling jib and an asymmetric spinnaker to play with.
 It is fairly forgiving but can still challenge you.
 It has a training main that can be reefed so is great in a blow BUT there is a racing main available if folk want to seriously race the boat – Mark Elson looks after that.

-One of the Laser 2000s is set up for a single trapeze.
+Both of the Laser 2000s are set up with a single trapeze.

 Many of you may have already sailed a Laser 2000 at Minorca Sailing or other Med sailing schools.